Bali

 Tanah Lot

-Although we have never stayed up north for any length of time, the towns of Munduk and Bedugul are the gateway to some of the most scenic but least visited spots.
+The towns of Munduk and Bedugul are the gateway to some of the most scenic but least visited spots.
+It is a low tourist experience, with lots of hiking and goregous views.

 • Waterfalls